databrainhq/dataneuron-docs/docs/deployment/aws-lambda.md

 ## Considerations for Serverless Deployment

 - **Cold Starts**: Be aware of cold start times for Lambda functions.
 Consider using provisioned concurrency for frequently accessed functions.
-- **Database Connections**: Ensure your `database.yaml` configuration is set up to handle serverless environments, potentially using connection pooling.
+- **Database Connections**: Ensure your database configuration is set up to handle serverless environments, potentially using connection pooling.
-- **Environment Variables**: Use AWS Lambda environment variables to store sensitive information like API keys.
+- **Environment Variables**: Use AWS Lambda environment variables to store sensitive information like API keys and database credentials.
 - **Timeouts**: Configure appropriate timeouts for your Lambda function based on expected query complexity.
-- **Dependencies**: Certain database adapters like mssql require a system dependency in which case it needs to be figured on how to include it, similarly htmltopdf library needs to be installed through AWS layer for reports to work.
+- **Dependencies**: Certain database adapters or libraries may require additional setup.
+For example, MSSQL adapters or the `wkhtmltopdf` library for PDF generation may need to be included as Lambda Layers.

 ## Monitoring and Logging

 - Use AWS CloudWatch to monitor your Lambda function's performance and logs.
-- Implement proper error handling and logging in your handler function.
+- Implement proper error handling and logging in your application code.

-## Next Steps

-- Set up [API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html) to create a RESTful API for your Lambda function.
-- Implement [authentication and authorization](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-control-access-to-api.html) for your API endpoints.
-- Explore [AWS Lambda Layers](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) for managing dependencies in larger projects.